 In addition, tribes are sovereign nations whose leaders have a legal relationship with the federal government that is not shared by the general public.
 Consequently, representatives of Yellowstone’s associated tribes participate in consultation meetings with park managers.
 They bring tribal perspectives to current issues such as bison management.
 Tribes also comment on park projects that could affect their ethnographic resources.

-Although change and controversy have occurred in Yellowstone since its inception, the last three decades have seen many issues arise.
-Most involve natural resources.
+Change and controversy have occurred in Yellowstone since its inception, in the last three decades many issues have arises involving natural resources.

 One issue was the threat of water pollution from a gold mine outside the northeast corner of the park.
 Among other concerns, the New World Mine would have put waste storage along the headwaters of Soda Butte Creek, which flows into the Lamar River and then the Yellowstone River.
 After years of public debate, a federal buyout of the mining company was authorized in 1996.

 In an effort to resolve other park management issues, Congress passed the National Parks Omnibus Management Act in 1998.
 This law requires using high quality science from inventory, monitoring, and research to understand and manage park resources.

 Park facilities are seeing some improvements due to a change in funding.
 In 1996, as part of a pilot program, Yellowstone National Park was authorized to increase its entrance fee and retain 80% of the fee for park projects.
 (Previously, park entrance fees did not specifically fund park projects.)
 In 2004, the US Congress extended this program until 2015 under the Federal Lands Recreation Enhancement Act.
 Projects funded in part by this program include a major renovation of Canyon Visitor Education Center, campground and amphitheater upgrades, preservation of rare documents, and studies on bison.

 A Living Legacy